-This tutorial walks you through the basics of building an XRP Ledger-connected application using xrpl-py, a pure Python library built to interact with the XRP Ledger using native Python models and methods.
+This tutorial walks you through the basics of building an XRP Ledger-connected application using the xrpl-py client library, a pure Python library built to interact with the XRP Ledger using native Python models and methods.

 This tutorial is intended for beginners and should take no longer than 30 minutes to complete.